mrjex/service-health-guardian/docs/development-process.md

 # Development Process

-Note that step 2 and 3 occured simultanously in a back and forth iterative fashion, as the core functionality served as the baseline for the tests.
+Note that step 2 and 3 occurred simultaneously in a back and forth iterative fashion, as the core functionality served as the baseline for the tests.

 1. Ideation (CLI blueprint & blueprint shell scripts)
     - CLI blueprint: Specific actions and ideation of functionality that it should support